 Strong organisational values drive meaning for everyone because they offer ways to interpret and shape events.

-VUCA is an acronym used to describe or reflect on the volatility, uncertainty, complexity, and ambiguity of general conditions and situations, and is derived from military vocabulary.
-VUCA came into common usage in the 1990s.
-It is a practical code for awareness and readiness.
+VUCA is an acronym that describes the volatility, uncertainty, complexity, and ambiguity of general conditions and situations.
+It originates from military vocabulary and gained common usage in the 1990s.
+VUCA serves as a practical code for awareness and readiness in various contexts.
+Organisational resilience in the face of VUCA depends on the evolving technical, social, political, market, and economic realities within the working environment.

-Beyond the simple acronym is a body of knowledge that deals with learning models for VUCA – preparedness, anticipation, evolution, and intervention.
+Beyond the acronym lies a body of knowledge focused on learning models for VUCA, which include preparedness, anticipation, evolution, and intervention.
+These models provide a framework for individuals and organisations to enhance their capacity to navigate VUCA.

 Building Resilient Organisations